freedomofpress/webcat-spec/enrollment.md

 - Non-concurrent: There cannot be multiple enrollment requests for a domain.

 The enrollment process involves:
-1. User places `enrollment.json` at:
+1. User publishes the domain's enrollment policy (see `server.md`) at:

 ```
 https://<domain>/.well-known/webcat/enrollment.json